 - Your kids are complaining, bickering, whining, or just plain annoying you.

-- You are feeling not good enough.
+- Definitely, you are feeling not good enough.

 Does anything sound familiar?